skfit-uni-luebeck/TermServerDFNProxy/README.md

 To set up this system, you will a current Java Development Kit, e.g. from https://azul.com The project is built using Gradle.
-You will also need your certificate and private key in a format that can be consumed by the JDK (PKCS12 or JKS format recommended, you can use https://keystore-explorer.org/ for converting to these formats).
+You will also need your certificate and private key in a format that can be consumed by the JDK (PKCS12 or JKS format recommended, you can use [Keystore Explorer](https://keystore-explorer.org/) and the [`step` CLI](https://smallstep.com/docs/step-cli/) for converting to these formats).

 ## Docker